Table of Contents

 - Installation of a Climkit Gateway in each building, each connected to the Internet for data transmission.

-- Recommended: Interconnect all buildings via a local IP network (RJ45 cabling or optical fiber).
-Each meter installation is linked to an RS485-Ethernet converter, itself connected to the site's LAN network.
-This architecture allows for efficient centralization of data while ensuring the flexibility of the infrastructure.
+- Recommended: Interconnect all buildings via a local IP network (RJ45 cabling or fiber optic).
+Each meter installation is connected to an RS485-Ethernet converter, itself connected to the site's LAN.
+This architecture allows for efficient data centralization while ensuring infrastructure flexibility.
 (See diagram below.)

-- Increased reliability: It avoids connection problems related to the physical bus between buildings, whose diagnosis and troubleshooting can be complex.
+- Increased reliability: It avoids connection problems related to the physical bus between buildings, the diagnosis and troubleshooting of which can be complex.

 Microgrid diagram with virtual RCP with several introductions